 Money laundering is a severe problem in the Philippines.
 Illegal drug trafficking in the Philippines has officially expanded into a billion-dollar industry in recent years.
 Financial organized illegal activity from China, Hong Kong, and Taiwan keeps increasing in the Philippines.
 According to reports, drugs and weapons trafficking and money laundering through suspected links to organized crime are used to finance terrorist organizations fighting in the Philippines.
-The profits of government officials' illegal practices are also an origin of laundered funds.
-Credit cards are used in the majority of drug transactions that pass through the Philippines.
+The profits of government officials' illegal practices are also the origins of laundered funds.
+Credit cards are used in most drug transactions that pass through the Philippines.

 Overview of AML in the Philippines

 Because of its rising economy and strategic position along major trafficking routes, the Philippines is particularly vulnerable to money laundering and terrorism funding.
 Increased risk is also associated with recent development in the online gaming industry.
 Corruption and sex trafficking are two of the most common ways for criminals to make money.
 Kidnapping for money, cocaine, and arms trafficking are sources of income for terrorist groups operating in the Philippines.
 Furthermore, the vast number of money transfers from Filipinos living abroad adds to the AML authorities' tracking responsibility.